-Control risk relates to the likelihood that a material misstatement in the 2012 GHG Assertion will not be prevented or detected by Entergy's internal control and data management systems.
-Control risks will be assessed primarily by reviewing data controls and management systems for large fossil generating units and purchased power, both comprising in aggregate nearly 99% of total company-wide emission as noted in the 2012 GHG Assertion.
+Control risk relates to the likelihood that a material misstatement in the 2013 GHG inventory was not prevented or detected by Entergy's internal control and data management systems.
+Control risks were assessed primarily by reviewing data controls and management systems for large fossil generating units and purchased power, both comprising in aggregate approximately 98% of total company-wide emission as noted in the 2013 GHG Assertion.
 This percentage has remained largely the same over the last three years.
-The largest control risk in relation to the 2012 GHG assertion is likely to be the manual transcription method in which the inventory is prepared (i.e., emissions values are extracted from various sources and manually entered into an Excel spreadsheet).
-For purchased power, a number of data systems (such as TRADES and gas and coal purchases) feed into ISB (intra-system billing system).
-Both the individual data systems that comprise data input into ISB as well as ISB itself undergo QA/QC checks several times on an annualized basis.
-For all of the large, CEMS-equipped fossil fuel electric generation units, which contribute approximately 70% of Entergy's total GHG emissions inventory, there are very rigorous measurement, monitoring, and reporting (MMR) requirements established by the U.S. EPA.
+The largest control risk in relation to the 2013 GHG assertion was the manual transcription method in which the inventory was prepared (i.e., emissions values are extracted from various sources and manually entered into an Excel spreadsheet; this is true for all emissions sources including the largest ones, namely stationary combustion and purchased power).
+For purchased power, a number of data systems (such as TRADES and non-controllable oil/gas and coal purchases) feed into ISB

+(intra-system billing system).
+Both the individual data systems that comprise data input into ISB, as well as ISB itself, undergo QA/QC checks numerous times, both on a monthly and on an annualized basis.
+This year, the verification team requested ISB to send data extract from 2013 and triangulate it with data from TRADES and other sources for confimatory checks.
+When extrapolated to a full-year basis, we found an approximate 4% difference, hence close.
+For all of the large, CEMS-equipped fossil fuel electric generation units, which contribute approximately 65% of Entergy's total GHG emissions inventory, there are very rigorous measurement, monitoring, and reporting (MMR) requirements established by the U.S. EPA.
 These CEMS MMR programs, and their robust associated QA/QC activities, serve as the basis for demonstrating regulatory compliance with various federal Clean Air Act and state air permit compliance requirements.
 Also, the equipment utilized in these CEM systems are well established technologies with demonstrated track records of accuracy, precision, and reliability.
-Because of all of these reasons, the control risk is likely to be low.
+Because of all of these reasons, the control risk was assessed to be low.

 The detection risk is a measure of the risk that the verification evidence collected and reviewed will fail to detect material misstatements, should such misstatements exist.
 Unlike inherent and control risk, which are typically attributes of the facility types and technologies employed therein, detection risk is variable but can be maintained at a low level by designing an appropriate number of tests, and collecting an adequate sample size.
 ICF conducted a number of sampling tests, focused on large fossil electric generation units and purchased power facilities.
-These tests are outlined in the sampling plan.
-Our assessment is that detection risk is likely low, given the large number and appropriateness of the tests which have focused on the largest sector (by relative magnitude) of Entergy's 2012 GHG Assertion.
+These tests are outlined in Section 7 of the Verification Plan.
+Overall, the verification team's procedures were designed to minimize detection risk.
+Our final assessment is that detection risk was low (in line with previous years' verification exercises), given the large number and appropriateness of the verification sampling/checking tests which are focused on the largest GHG inventory segments, i.e., CEMS units and power purchases (by relative magnitude), of Entergy's 2013 GHG Assertion.